lockss/lockss.github.io/administrators/admin/setting-up/clockss-file-transfer-guidelines.md

- - [ ] a description of the file structure: flat directory? directory tree? zip or tar file?
+ - [ ] a description of the file structure: flat directory or directory tree? zip or tar file?
 How many levels deep is the file structure?
  - [ ] a description of the relationship between the metadata files and the content files: Is there one metadata file for each content file (1:1) or is there one metadata file for multiple content files (1:M)?
 Are metadata and content files in the same directory or seperated?
- - [ ] the schema of valid XML files (if used): JATS 2, JATS 3, Crossref 2, Crossref 3, ONIX 2, ONIX 3, NLM, or custom schema?
+ - [ ] the XML schema, for example: JATS 2, JATS 3, Crossref 2, Crossref 3, ONIX 2, ONIX 3, NLM, or other schema?

 #### Sample content